Why choose this course

 What you will study

-On this course you’ll study some of the most vital and influential works of literature, as well as develop a wide range of creative writing skills and knowledge, looking at forms such as novels, short stories, poetry, plays, screenplays and graphic novels.
+On our BA (Hons) English Literature with Creative Writing course you’ll study vital and influential works of literature, reading and discussing contemporary works as well as classics in a wide range of genres.
+You’ll also develop a wide range of creative writing skills and knowledge, looking at forms such as novels, short stories, poetry, plays, screenplays and graphic novels.

-Alongside classic works by Shakespeare and George Eliot you’ll study contemporary works by writers including Kazuo Ishiguro and Jhumpa Lahiri.
-Genres studied include travel writing, nineteenth-century theatre and beat writing.
+Alongside classic works like those of Shakespeare and George Eliot, you’ll study contemporary works by writers including Kazuo Ishiguro and Jhumpa Lahiri.

 Our creative writing modules will develop your understanding of the techniques used and challenges faced by the writers you study on your English literature modules.
 They will also help you find inspiration and root your own creative work in the authors and literary traditions you’ll be studying.

 Culture and arts at Surrey

 As a BA (Hons) English Literature with Creative Writing student at Surrey, you’ll find yourself in an exciting and creatively invigorating environment.

 Alongside your lectures, tutorials, seminars and workshops, you'll have a wide range of opportunities to engage with our vibrant research culture and arts activities.

 Literary events on and around campus include the annual Morag Morris Poetry Lecture, the Surrey Poetry Festival and the Surrey New Writers Festival.